is a 2003 action comedy film directed by Dennis Dugan

 Hank Rafferty (Zahn) is a typical LAPD cop who, early on, shows his contempt for security guards, claiming to his partner Charlie that they're all ex-cons who can't get another job.
 They are called in to investigate a warehouse break-in.
 The partners are separated, and Charlie is killed during a shoot-out with a gang of thieves.

-Meanwhile, Earn Montgomery (Lawrence) is trying to get into the police academy, but his constant references to racism and disregard for rules result in him failing the entrance exam.
+Meanwhile, Earl Montgomery (Lawrence) is trying to get into the police academy, but his constant references to racism and disregard for rules result in him failing the entrance exam.
 Naturally, he concludes that the whole academy is full of racists.

 After Charlie's funeral, Hank refuses to take a new partner and goes on patrol alone.
-He encounters Earn, as Earn is trying to get the keys he locked in his car.
+He encounters Earl, as Earl is trying to get the keys he locked in his car.
 Hank assumes that Earl is a car thief, and Hank inflames the situation by insulting Hank.
 Just as Hank is about to arrest him, a "big-ass bumblebee" shows up, and Earl demands that Hank get rid of it, claiming to be allergic to bee stings.
 Hank tries to swat the bumblebee with his nightstick.
 A tourist films the whole thing from a bad angle, making it look like Hank is brutally beating up Earl

 .
 The video is then shown on the news, followed by pictures of Earl with big bruises on his face (actually, the result of a bee sting).
 The African-American community is in an uproar, and the LAPD and the DA decide to make an example of Hank to calm them down.
 A biased court finds Hank guilty.
 Hank is fired and sentenced to 6 months in jail, which he chooses to spend in solitary to avoid being killed by black inmates.